capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 	}
 ```
 > This tells controller runtime to call **Reconcile** when there is a change to `DockerCluster`.
 Additionally you can add predicates (or event filters) to stop reconciliation occurring in certain situations.
 In this instance we use `WithEventFilter(predicates.ResourceNotPaused` to ensure reconciliation is not called when reconciliation is paused.
 You can also customize the settings of the "controller manager" by using `WithOptions(options)` if needed, this often used to limit the number of concurrent reconciliations (although there will be at most one reconcile for a given instance).
-6. In addition to the controller reconcilining on changes to `DockerCluster` we would also like it to happen if there are changes to its owning **Cluster**.
+6. In addition to the controller reconciling on changes to `DockerCluster` we would also like it to happen if there are changes to its owning **Cluster**.
 Controller runtime allows you to watch a different resource type and then decide if you want to enqueue a request for reconciliation.
 Add the following:
 ```go
 return c.Watch(
 	&source.Kind{Type: &clusterv1.Cluster{}},